tatituptech/TA2-SERVER/ta2-target/README.md

 * [QBCore](https://github.com/qbcore-framework/qb-core)

 ## Information

-This repository was originally a direct fork and now it's own repository as it's basically qtarget but with lots of changes to it to make it better, most of the code comes from qtarget as I find their work awesome on this and what they've achieved with it.

 You are free to help through Pull Requests and leave as much suggestions or issues, I love some help!